Nivea (singer): 2015–2022: Mirrors, The Randy Watson Collection, collaborations and "Virginia"

+2022–present: Upcoming collaboration album and Queens Court

-In mid October she confirmed that she will be joining fellow R&B singer Paula DeAnda for their long awaited collaboration, both Singers have confirmed this on separate interviews in 2020 that they have stayed in contact and plan to have the single set for 2022.
+In mid-October 2022, she confirmed that she and singer Paula DeAnda are recording a collaborative album together; both singers have confirmed this on separate interviews in 2020.
+They claimed to have stayed in contact and planned to have a single set for a 2022 release.

+In 2023, she appeared on the first season of the Peacock dating reality series, Queens Court, alongside Evelyn Lozada and Tamar Braxton.

 Personal life

+Relationships and children

 In February 2002, Nivea started dating rapper Lil Wayne.
 On December 11, 2002, they became engaged.
 In her July 2003 interview with Sister to Sister magazine, Nivea spoke about her engagement and how Wayne proposed.
 "Wayne said, 'I got your Christmas present with me and you're gonna love it.
 It's gonna make you smile.
 He got down on his knee and he was like, 'I know I'm young, but I've been through enough relationships to know and understand the meaning of what love is.'
 He was just perfect.
 He told me that he wanted to spend the rest of his life with me and he loved me.
 It was snot and tears at the same time."
 She also spoke on her wishes to have a son with the rapper.
 "I want a little boy very much right now.
 Wayne's daughter is just wonderful.
 She's a beautiful little girl."
+In a 2021 interview with Kandi Burruss, Nivea revealed having suffered a miscarriage.
 Nivea credited Wayne as being her first love.
-She said that if they didn't get married, that she would die a single woman.
-In August 2003, Lil Wayne called off his engagement to Nivea.
+She said that if they did not get married, that she would die a single woman.
+In August 2003, Lil Wayne called off their engagement.
+His song, "Something You Forgot", was about his relationship with Nivea.